RPA (Robotic Process Automation)

 Find out how you can reach your goals:

 Robotic Process Automation (RPA) is a perfect match for tasks like applications handling, feeding information to multiple systems, and anything that involves a lot of data intensive work repeatedly entered by specialists.
 In transformative situations, like integration, mergers, or outsourcing, a large part of the work can be replaced quickly and economically using RPA.

 Software robots can also be implemented to postpone IT investments.
 In the case of integrating legacy IT systems, RPA can replace the need for time consuming and labour intensive work arounds that are required when multiple systems have been poorly integrated over years.

 Robotic Process Automation (RPA) can be a more inexpensive and quicker solution to the same problem.
 RPA’s competitive advantage comes from its light structure.
 You can implement RPA technology without changing existing systems.
 The high cost and operational impact related to reinventing badly integrated IT can be avoided.
 RPA works as a person would, creating a communication bridge between separate IT systems.

 RPA i.e. Robotic Process Automation or A Digital Worker versus a human in conducting a data transfer task.
 Which will win?

 A software robot can meet the strictest security standards, since it doesn’t save any processed data.
 It is assigned with the same user rights as people carrying out the same task.
 Changes are not required to the applications in use.

-Digital Workforce provides UiPath technology from the industrialised robot-as-a-service ecosystem Azure.
+Digital Workforce provides UiPath technology from the industrialized robot-as-a-service ecosystem Azure.
 UiPath is the fastest growing RPA software company in the world.
-The strengths of UiPath technology include specific solutions for front-end automation, a free trial version and an open approach to RPA.
+The strengths of UiPath technology include specific solutions for front-end automation, a free trial version and an open approach to RPA (Robotic Process Automation).